changyi2018/CBRN.github.io/seminar.md

 **Register for CBRN seminars**: http://hk.mikecrm.com/4GHAgZg.

 ## **<center>Past workshops</center>**
+### **<center>Eighth workshop</center>**
+The speaker for our eighth workshop was Eric Zheng from University of Texas at Dallas.
+His personal website is [https://personal.utdallas.edu/~ericz/](https://personal.utdallas.edu/~ericz/).

+The title and abstract of the paper is as follows:

+#### **<center>The Mercy of AI: Combating Natural Disasters through Lending</center>**

+Natural disasters wreak economic damage and cause financial distress to victims.
+However, when those in need of money apply for loans, lending firms often tighten up their lending practice as a reaction to victims’ impaired repayment ability.
+In this study, we show how lenders’ use of AI can help those who suffer from natural disasters.
+Collaborating with a leading credit scoring company in China that offers AI-as-a-Service (AIaaS) for lenders, we are able to observe lenders’ use of AI services in assessing the risk of loan applications.
+Through a Stochastic Frontier Analysis, we find that lenders who use AI services fare better in reducing the default rate of applicants suffering from natural disasters.
+Notably, such a default reduction effect is more pronounced for underprivileged borrowers with lower credit scores.
+We explore possible mechanisms under play and discuss the societal implications of our findings.

 ### **<center>Seventh workshop</center>**
 The speaker for our seventh workshop was Yanhui Wu from University of Hong Kong.
 His personal website is [http://www.yanhuiwu.com/](http://www.yanhuiwu.com/).